Wood Badge: United Kingdom

-The first Wood Badge training took place on Gilwell Park.
-The estate continues to provide the service in 2007, for British Scouters of The Scout Association and international participants.
+The first Wood Badge training took place at Gilwell Park.
+The estate continues to provide the service for British Scouters of The Scout Association and international participants.
 Original trainers include Baden-Powell and Gilwell Camp Chiefs Francis Gidney, John Wilson and John Thurman.

 United States

-Wood Badge was introduced to America by Baden-Powell and the first course was held in 1936 at the Mortimer L. Schiff Scout Reservation, the Boy Scouts of America national training center until 1979.
-Despite this early first course, Wood Badge was not formally adopted in the United States until 1948 under the guidance of Bill Hillcourt who became national Deputy Camp Chief of the United States.
-Nearly all Wood Badge courses are held throughout the country at local council camps under the auspices of Scouting University.
+Wood Badge was introduced to the United States by Baden-Powell.
+The first course was held in 1936 at the Mortimer L. Schiff Scout Reservation, the Boy Scouts of America national training center until 1979.
+Despite this early first course, Wood Badge was not formally adopted in the United States until 1948 under the guidance of Bill Hillcourt who became the first national Deputy Camp Chief of Gilwell in the BSA, also called the Deputy Camp Chief for the United States.
+Wood Badge courses are held throughout the country at local council camps, others are held at the National High Adventure Bases.